 Did you know this was New Zealand’s first-ever gondola-assisted bike park?!

 At the top of the gondola, you’ll reach Bob’s Peak.
 Be sure to have a look around and take in the stunning views before hitting the bike trails.
-If you can spare a few minutes, you could also ride the Queenstown Luge which I consider to be one of the best things to do in Queenstown.
+If you can spare a few minutes, you could also ride the Queenstown Luge which is so much fun!

 You can choose from a variety of different passes that allow you access to the bike park via the gondola including a single ride pass, a 4-hour pass, a full-day pass, multi-day passes, season passes, or even a single lift ticket?!
 There’s also the combo ticket that includes both the gondola and the luge!

-Related Read: From the top of Bob’s Peak you can also access one of the best hiking trails in Queenstown – Ben Lomond Track!
+Related Read: From the top of Bob’s Peak, you can also access one of the best hiking trails in Queenstown – the Ben Lomond Track!

 2. Cardrona Bike Park

-The Cardrona Bike Park has some of the longest vertical descents in New Zealand, so it’s a real thrill for adventure-seekers in Queenstown.
+The Cardrona Bike Park has some of the longest vertical descents in New Zealand, so it’s a real thrill for adventure-seekers.

 This is in fact New Zealand’s highest bike park – so, as you can imagine the views here are pretty epic.
 It holds an outstanding 345 vertical meters of lift-accessed trails.
 If you fancy a real change why not take on the mighty Peak to Pub – which is a whopping 1,270 vertical meters (4,166 feet)!
 This track takes you along the lower bike park trails and onto Persecution Road ending at the historic Cardrona Hotel for beers and yummy food!

-If you’re just starting out or not too experienced then the learner zone right beside the Learner Conveyor is a great place to start before you feel comfortable enough to take on the trails.
+If you’re just starting out or are not too experienced, then the learner zone right beside the Learner Conveyor is a great place to start before you feel comfortable enough to take on the trails.

-Cardrona Bike Park is located at the Cardrona Ski Field about an hour’s drive from Queenstown along the Crown Range Road towards Wanaka.
-It is actually closer to Wanaka than Queenstown, and as such, is one of the best things to do in Wanaka.
+Cardrona Bike Park is located at the Cardrona Ski Field, about an hour’s drive from Queenstown along the Crown Range Road towards Wanaka.
+It is actually closer to Wanaka than Queenstown!

-You can also choose from a few different access passes at Cardrona Bike Park including single and multi-day passes.
-If you need to rent a bike too, they have combined access passes with rental gear too!
+You can also choose from a few different access passes at Cardrona Bike Park, including single and multi-day passes.
+If you need to rent a bike too, they have combined access passes with rental gear you can purchase here too!

 3. Lake Hayes Loop Track